mucel/Quantifying_bias_in_ai/Report.md

 A 4-page, double-column PDF report (4 pages excluding references), following a standard structure (where applicable): abstract, introduction, related work, (brief) data collection, dataset description with summary statistics, methods with math and description of main algorithms, results and findings, conclusions.
 This report will be evaluated according to how clearly and succinctly it is written, if the style is appropriate (e.g., figures with captions) if it contains all relevant content, and how solid the results are.

-## Abstract (300 words, but is not part of eord count!)
+## Abstract (300 words, but is not part of word count!)

 Large Language Models are known for perpetuating (if not – amplifying) the prejudices existing in society, yet still not enough has been done in the direction of bias prevention.
 Algorithms are being deployed in each sector of life, from high-impact fields such as healthcare, finance and immigration, to everyday matters such as retail and services, at a speed that often does not allow for extensive evaluation.
 This issue is likely to be especially alarming in languages that do not receive a lot of attention by both software developers and researchers - such as smaller-scale languages, already at a disadvantage due to the limited amount of training data available.

 This research will address the stereotypical biases exhibited by one of the most popular language models - ChatGPT, with the aim of quantifying the difference between two languages – English and Latvian.
 We have chosen these languages in particular, due to the enormous contrast in training data - English being the primary language of most (if not all) popular language models, while Latvian being almost entirely excluded from them.
 Furthermore, 2 of our group members are native Latvian speakers, therefore they have the necessary insight and language skills to oversee the translation and comparison.
 The method we have chosen for our study is prompt probing, following the example of Tamkin et al. (2023), thanks to its feasibility within our time and skillset.
 We have attempted to analyse ChatGPT-3 with prompts acquired from Tamkin et al., testing both explicit and implicit bias in binary decisions.

 ## Introduction (500 words)

+LLMs are becoming increasingly used in everyday life to make high-risk decisions that impact peoples lives in many aspects.
+This has lead to a rise in the amaount of reserach focused twoards detecting and mitigating biases that occur in AI algorithms (Arrieta et al., 2019).
+At the moment there are various developed methods that investigate the interperability and explainability to asses the fairness, defined as balanced treatment of various communities and individuals, in the decision making cycle of algorithms (Suresh & Guttag, 2021).

-As LLMs are becoming increasingly used in everyday life.
-There has arisen a need [??] to detect and mitigate biases.
-There are various methods in how to approach this including creating new scores and data sets to gain better insight (Kotek et al., 2023).
+in how to approach this including creating new scores and data sets to gain better insight (Kotek et al., 2023).
 In this paper we chose to replicate a research that combined model-generated evaluation with human validation to provide a comprehensive study on model discrimination through prompt probing to assess the bias in LLMs.

 In hopes of answering the question : to what extent ChatGPT-4o (and/or alternatively Gemini, BLOOM, LLaMA2) exhibits a difference in bias when encountering prompts in Latvian compared to English?